 With NamedTuple

-, you can create tuple subclasses that support type hints and attribute access through the dot notation.
-Since the resulting class is a tuple subclass, it’s immutable as well.
+, you can create tuple subclasses that support type hints and attribute access through dot notation.
+Since the resulting class is a tuple subclass, it’s also immutable.

-A subtle detail to notice in the above example is that NamedTuple
+A subtle detail in the example above is that NamedTuple

 subclasses look even more similar to data classes than named tuples.